alexcvig/OpenR8/README.md

 # OpenR8
 A.I.
 Software for Everyone

-Free IDE software for A.I. algorithms.
+IDE software for A.I. algorithms.

 Implement A.I. algorithms without coding.

-Windows 64bit Edition.
+Community Edition (Windows 64 bit).

-Please download the official release in the following URL. http://www.openrobot.club/article/index?sn=10935
+Please download the official release from the following URL. http://www.openrobot.club/article/index?sn=10935

-Contact: openrobot@openrobot.club
+Contact Email: openrobot@openrobot.club

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.